 All MFA candidates must complete a minimum of 60 points within the first two years of their respective programs.
 Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 60-point requirement.
 It is expected that the majority of the 60 points will be earned through enrollment in graduate courses taken at Columbia University during the period of the student’s residency in the School of the Arts.
 However, certain exceptions are permitted, as noted below.

-All MA candidates in the Film program must complete a minimum of 30 points within either 2 or 4 semesters (there is a half-time option), with one additional semester of extended residence.
+All MA candidates in the Film and Media Studies program must complete a minimum of 30 points within either 2 or 4 semesters (there is a half-time option) and one additional semester of Extended Residence.
 Of those 30 points, not more than 6 can be earned through courses outside the Film program, and any outside course must first be approved by the MA Program Advisor.
-Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 60-point requirement.
+Undergraduate courses below the 3000 level, and courses taken for “R” (audit) credit will under no circumstances be counted toward the 30-point requirement.

-All Masters of Film Studies candidates who have completed 30 credits of course work and have not completed the degree requirements may register for one additional semester MA Extended Residence.
-Students must complete all course and degree requirements in no more than three semesters (full-time) or 5 semesters (part-time).
+All MA Film and Media Studies candidates who have completed 30 credits of course work and have not completed the degree requirements may register for one additional semester MA Film and Media Studies Extended Residence.
+Students must complete all course and degree requirements in no more than three semesters (full-time) or 5 semesters (half-time).
 Any extensions to these deadlines (a) must be approved, in advance, by the department head and (b) may carry additional fees.
-For changes to these requirements, or for more specific information, please contact the School of the Arts Office of Admissions at email@example.com.
+For changes to these requirements, or for more specific information, please contact the School of the Arts Office of Admissions at [email protected].

 Thesis Production Fee

-Students who have completed two years of course work and who are not required to be registered under Extended Residence may be required by their program to register for Thesis Production.
+Students who have completed two years of course work and who are not required to be registered for Research Arts may be required by their program to register for Thesis Production.
 Thesis Production fees vary by program.
 For more information visit the Tuition, Costs & Financial Aid page.
 Students are required to register for the section of Research Arts as assigned by their program.
 Failure to register for the required section of Research Arts does not exempt the student from the year’s Thesis Production fee associated with that required section.
 The Registrar reserves the right to change a student’s program at any time to the proper section as directed by the program chair.
-(For guidelines pertaining to Thesis Production and Research Arts registration, please contact the Office of Student Affairs at firstname.lastname@example.org.
+(For guidelines pertaining to Thesis Production and Research Arts registration, please contact the Office of Student Affairs at [email protected].